hena-lee/studentloancalculator/README.md

 # Student Loan Calculator
-I created a calculator to help me pay off my student loans!
+I created a calculator using HTML/CSS and JavaScript to help me pay off my student loans!